 If you want help learning to cut back on your drinking, Dr. Washton will customize the moderate drinking program to provide you with a combination of advice, guidance, education, and support– all designed to maximize your chances of success.
 He will meet with you individually in private one-on-one sessions, recommend suggested readings, and provide you with other helpful materials.
 You can also join one of his small private support groups that meet in the evenings so you can benefit from interacting with other high-functioning executives and professionals grappling with similar issues.
 To find out if moderation is a realistic goal for you, reach out to Dr. Washton today for a confidential and discreet consultation.

 Can medication help?

 Medication is not a cure for drinking problems, but sometimes can be very helpful, especially when combined with ongoing behavioral counseling and therapy.
-For example, recent studies show that the opioid-blocking drug, naltrexone (Revia), can reduce the likelihood of heavy drinking and either make it easier to stop drinking completely or can reduce the intensity/frequency of heavy drinking episodes by offsetting changes in the brain caused by alcohol.
+For example, recent studies show that an opioid-blocking drug can reduce the likelihood of heavy drinking and either make it easier to stop drinking completely or can reduce the intensity/frequency of heavy drinking episodes by offsetting changes in the brain caused by alcohol.
 Clients considering the use of medication to supplement their treatment here can be seen by one of our collaborating physicians (MDs) who can evaluate the appropriateness of medication for you and when indicated prescribe the medication that works best for you.